ZakariaYakoub/nginx-nodeapp/README.md

 Manage the Servers: In this stage, the pipeline performs the following actions:

-1- Copies necessary configuration files to the Ansible server.
+1- Copies necessary configuration files to the Ansible server. <br>
 2- Configures Nginx and the Node.js application by running Ansible playbooks on the Ansible server.